jackmcguire1/alexa-chatgpt/README.md

 - If the Alexa skill does not poll a message from the queue within ~7 seconds, users will be given a direct response of 'your response will be available shortly!', this is too avoid the Alexa skill session from expiring.

-- Querying the Alexa skill with 'Last Response', the lambda will immediately poll the response SQS to retrieve the delayed response and output the prompt with the timestamp of response time
+- Querying the Alexa skill with 'Last Response', the lambda will immediately poll the response SQS to retrieve the delayed response and output the prompt with the timestamp of response time, if there is no item on the queue, but a prior answer was last cached, this will be displayed.

 ## Supported Models
 > Find available models by asking 'model available'